 The status of the Internet sales tax in 2018 shows us both the merits and weaknesses of the court system and the Supreme Court in the United States.
 The Internet has been a massive commercial platform for twenty plus years now.
 The last 18 or so have involved an argument between states and companies over whether states can collect Internet sales tax from companies that sell to citizens of their states online, but don’t have a physical presence in the state.
 The Supreme Court let this issue fester for nearly two decades.
 Fortunately, the Court finally acted in 2018.

 Sales Tax History

 The 1990s are known for many things.
-In tax and legal circles, the decade is known for a case named Quill Corp. vs. North Dakota.
-Quill is a Supreme Court decision that addressed the question of whether states could force out of state retailers to collect and remit sales tax on catalog sales.
-This video digs into the specifics and how the Supreme Court ruling made a mess of things once the Internet came on the scene.
+From a tax perspective, lawyers and CPAs know the decade for the decision Quill Corp. vs. North Dakota.
+Quill is a Supreme Court decision that addresses the question of whether states can force out of state retailers to collect and remit sales tax on catalog sales.
+This video digs into the specifics as well as the shortcomings of the Supreme Court.

-As an aside, the actions of the Supreme Court represent an example of how the Court views its role in establishing laws.
-The Court typically selects cases for review that will set fundamental standards in a particular niche of law.
-The standard may be based on an esoteric issue or something more general such as a change in society.
+The case is an excellent example of how the Supreme Court views its role in establishing laws.
+The Court typically selects cases for review that will set basic standards in a particular niche of law.
+The case typically involves a change in society.

 In the current situation, the Court is acknowledging a fundamental change in society.
-With the Internet, the concept that state borders should be used as part of a test in establishing a duty becomes a bit ridiculous.
-No such borders exist online.
-While Wayfair addresses an online tax issue, it also announces to governments, politicians, judges, and lawyers that the Court will now be recognizing the unique nature of the Internet in future cases.
-Any areas of law relying on antiquated physical factors that are no longer relevant in a digital world are ripe for reconsideration.
+With the Internet, the concept that state borders should be used as part of a test becomes a bit ridiculous.
+No such limits exist online.
+The Supreme Court in Wayfair announces it will now be recognizing the unique nature of the Internet in future cases.
+Any areas of law relying on antiquated geographic factors that are no longer relevant in a digital world are ripe for reconsideration.